 But he does talk to a lot of people, some of whom have really good ideas, so Smarter Faster Better is a worthwhile read.

 The ideas he finds include taking control of your attention and setting goals in a mindful way.

 To become genuinely productive, we must take control of our attention; we must build mental models that put us firmly in charge.
 When you’re driving to work, force yourself to envision your day.
 While you’re sitting in a meeting or at lunch, describe to yourself what you’re seeing and what it means.
 Find other people to hear your theories and challenge them.
 Get in a pattern of forcing yourself to anticipate what’s next.
 If you are a parent, anticipate what your children will say at the dinner table.
 Then you’ll notice what goes unmentioned or if there’s a stray comment that you should see as a warning sign.

 It’s a good book.
 New Yorkers especially will love it.

-The Hanging Tree is the fourth installment in the Rivers of London series and after the kind of pause and hemming and hawing that was Foxglove Summer it moves the story arc and the character development forward in able fashion.
+The Hanging Tree is the sixth installment in the Rivers of London series and after the kind of pause and hemming and hawing that was Foxglove Summer it moves the story arc and the character development forward in able fashion.